paxdotdev/pax/lab-journal-zb-2024.md

         163 | }
         |  ^ consider adding a `main` function to `src/lib.rs`
         ```

+        Clue: running `cargo run --features=parser` fails on pax-designer.
+Digging through output, found this error:
+        Location: [35m/Users/zack/.cargo/registry/src/index.crates.io-6f17d22bba15001f/pax-compiler-0.22.0/src/lib.rs

+        Which suggests there's a place we're pulling a local crate from crates.io instead of via fs path!
+        There are no apparent violations in Cargo.tomls, from what I can find

+        What apparently finally resolved this was the combo of: 1. fixing a double newline in the .stpl, which was breaking a feature flag cfg macro, and 2. running cargo update

+        BUT we still have the `pax_designer` import issue `failed to resolve: use of undeclared crate or module `pax_designer``

+        signing off for the day aug 14 2024 with a victory: achieved build of fireworks + designtime; it also runs (as userland component); now must manage runtime init with the two definitiontoinstancetraversers

     [ ] Engine init logic (runtime)
         [ ] for designtime builds, register both definitiontoinstancetraversers with engine on init